MegumiTok/text-craft/README.md

-# Text Craft - Vanilla JS Markdown Toolkit
+# Text Craft with Vanilla JS

 ## Project Overview

-A collection of lightweight Markdown text processing tools implemented purely with **Vanilla JavaScript** (no frameworks or libraries).
+A lightweight collection of text processing utilities crafted with **Vanilla JavaScript** (no frameworks or libraries), focusing on:

-This project focuses on:

-- Browser environments (no Node.js).
+- Browser-first design (no Node.js).
-- ES Modules (`import/export`) as the default.
+- ES Modules (`import/export`) for modern, modular usage.

 ### Module System Considerations

 `browser/`: Contains simple scripts that can be opened directly using `file://`.
 Because ESM imports don’t work with `file://` due to CORS restrictions, this code doesn’t use the module system.
 It’s built to run straight in the browser without any setup.
+(Note: I know the code in `browser/` doesn’t fully embrace modularity, but I’m keeping it here for learning purposes.)

 `browser-esm/`: Shows a modern approach using ES Modules (ESM) in the browser.
 Since `file://` URLs have CORS issues, you’ll need a local server to test this.
-This is where the module system really comes into play.

 ## Run Locally

-### For Simple Browser Usage (no server needed)
+### For Simple Browser Usage (no server needed, `browser/`)

 1. Navigate to the browser implementation

 2. Open `index.html` directly in your browser

-### For ESM Module Usage (requires local server)
+### For ESM Module Usage (requires local server, `browser-esm/`)

 #### Option 1: VS Code Live Server